mo7amedaliEbaid/win_interview/enum_sealed_class.md

 ```

-In general, the difference between enums and sealed classes applies across languages like Java, Kotlin, Dart, and others, though the specific features and syntax may vary.
+In general, the difference between enums and sealed classes applies
+across languages like Java, Kotlin, Dart, and others,
+though the specific features and syntax may vary.
 Here's a broad comparison, with examples from Java to clarify:

 1. Enums (Enumerations)
 Definition:
 An enum is a special type that represents a fixed set of named constants.
-In many languages, including Java, enums can also have methods and fields, making them more than just simple constants.
+In many languages, including Java, enums can also have methods and fields,
+making them more than just simple constants.

 Key Characteristics:
 Fixed constants: The set of constants in an enum is pre-defined and cannot be extended.
 Singleton-like instances: Each constant is a unique instance of the enum.
-Can have methods and fields: In Java, enums can define methods and fields, allowing behavior to be attached to constants.
+Can have methods and fields: In Java, enums can define methods and fields,
+allowing behavior to be attached to constants.
 Usage in Java:
-java
-Copy code

 enum Color {
     RED, GREEN, BLUE;